Preparing for Physical Therapy School

 If you are an IUB Pre-PT student, consider joining the IU PT Club, which meets two to four times each fall and spring semester.
 The PT Club is sponsored by the Health Professions and Prelaw Center.
 Among other activities, a variety of professional speakers share their PT expertise with club members.
 To join, simply attend a meeting and talk to one of the club officers.

-APTA FAQs (located under "Prospective PT / PTA Students") An excellent source of information about the physical therapy profession, and about PT educational programs.
-Every pre-PT student should consider the APTA FAQs as required reading.
+- American Physical Therapy Association Prospective Student Information (APTA) An excellent source of information about the physical therapy profession, and about PT educational programs.

 - Federation of State Boards of Physical Therapy (FSBPT) Licensure and licensure exam information.